Combined Degree Program

 Fees

-1. Year 1 Full-time fees will be charged for the program started first (MI) only.
+1. Year 1: full-time fees will be charged for the program started first (MI).

-2. Year 2 Full-time fees will be charged for the program started second (MMSt) only.
+2. Year 2: full-time fees will be charged for the program started second (MMSt).

-3. Year 3 Students will pay full-time fees for the program started first (MI)
+3. Year 3: full-time fees will be charged for the program started first (MI).

-Tuition fees for a full-time Master’s student at the Faculty of Information is approximately $6,000 per term for domestic students, and $20,000 per term for international students.
-Please review our Fees page for accurate year to year tuition fees information.
-A year constitutes of 2 terms (the Fall and Winter term).
-If students take courses in the Summer, no additional tuition will be charged.
+Tuition fees for a full-time Master’s student at the Faculty of Information are approximately $6,000 per term for domestic students, and $20,000 per term for international students.
+Please review our Fees page for accurate year-to-year tuition information.
+Yearly tuition fees include both Fall and Winter terms.
+If students take courses in the Summer, no additional tuition is charged.

-Review information on our Money Matters page on awards, scholarships and financial aid that students should be applying for.
+Review information on awards, scholarships and financial aid on our Money Matters page.

 back to the top